Disclaimer

 NORTHERN IRELAND

-There were no Westminster polls released during the month.
-Last polling figures are repeated just for reference (figures in brackets show movement from previous polling):-
+There were no Assembly opinion polls released during the month.
+August's polling figures are repeated just for reference (figures show previous polling):-

 SF: 31.0% (nc)